alexandracaulea/register-page/README.md

 ## Credit

-Icons used for this project were downloaded from [thenounproject](http://thenounproject.com):
+The icons used for this project were downloaded from [thenounproject](http://thenounproject.com) and [flaticon](http://www.flaticon.com)

-1. Questionnaire, Email, Business Card, Web Page, Customer Service were created by [Ayub Irawan](https://thenounproject.com/ayub12/) from the Noun Project.
+1. The Questionnaire, Email, Business Card, Web Page, Customer Service icons were created by [Ayub Irawan](https://thenounproject.com/ayub12/) for the Noun Project.
-2. Error icon was created by [JS](https://thenounproject.com/jevgeni.striganov/) from the Noun Project.
+2. The Error icon was created by [JS](https://thenounproject.com/jevgeni.striganov/) for the Noun Project.
+3. The Twitter and Youtube icon were made by [Pixel perfect](https://www.flaticon.com/authors/pixel-perfect) for [www.flation.com](www.flaticon.com).